Header images courtesy of Julia Solonina (via Unsplash) and La Paloma (via Facebook)

 Olé Spanish Restaurant, 1/F, Shun Ho Tower, 24–30 Ice House Street, Central | (+852) 2537 8856

 This restaurant turns into a nightclub at night, but during early evenings, they serve up Spanish tapas and drinks to go with them.
 Nibble on croquetas and jamón as you sip on sangria and other classic cocktails, plus some alternative ones.
 Their sangria ($130) is made with tempranillo, brandy, white rum, apple liquor, peach liquor, and rhubarb bitters; if you prefer a more citrusy kick, opt for the white sangria ($130), made with viura, brandy, white rum, apple liquor, peach liquor, rhubarb bitters, grapefruit juice, and fresh lime juice.

 Cassio, 2/F, LKF Tower, 33 Wyndham Street, Central | (+852) 3792 0129

 Sangria and beaches are a match made in heaven—who doesn’t want to sip on a fruity glass of happiness while lounging on a white sandy beach?
 Bathers is a beachside restaurant on Lower Cheung Sha Beach on Lantau Island.
-Their White Sangria ($80 per glass; $350 per jug) is made with rum, sparkling wine, lemonade, pineapples, apples, and oranges, while their Red Sangria ($80 per glass; $350 per jug) is made with red wine, lemonade, seasonal fruits, and a dash of cognac.
+Their red sangria ($80 per glass; $350 per jug) is made with red wine, lemonade, seasonal fruits, and a dash of cognac.
 A bit far out from the city, but a peaceful option for those looking for fewer crowds.

 Bathers, 32 Lower Cheung Sha Beach, Lantau Island | (+852) 2504 4788

-Ship Street’s newly reopened tapas bar has a new look, new chef, and new menu.
+Ship Street made their return last year with a new look, a new chef, and a new menu.
 Their drinks menu focuses on Spanish wines, sangrias, and other street-style drinks.
-As usual, both red and white sangria is offered: the Red Sangria ($88) is blended orange curaçao and white rum with red wine and soda, while the White Sangria ($88) incorporates peach liqueur, Amaro Montenegro (an Italian herbal liqueur), lemon juice, white wine, and soda.
+As usual, both red and white sangria is offered: the red sangria ($88) is blended orange curaçao and white rum with red wine and soda, while the white sangria ($88) incorporates peach liqueur, Amaro Montenegro (an Italian herbal liqueur), lemon juice, white wine, and soda.
 Both are topped with orange foam, making for an aromatic start and tangy finish.

 22 Ships, 22 Ship Street, Wan Chai | (+852) 2555 0722